Pregnancy Grief and Loss

 We know that 1 in 4 families experience miscarriage (pregnancy loss prior to 20 weeks).
 Rates vary for stillbirth and other perinatal losses.

-Pregnancy grief and loss is a process and not an event, and there is no time frame on the process.
+Perinatal grief and loss is a process and not an event, and there is no time frame on the process.

 Common pregnancy grief and loss feelings: